 Dave Ramsey: When they’re four and they clean up their room, we know, I cleaned up most of the room.
 He picked up a little bit of it but he gets all of the high-five, “atta-boys”, you’re the best room cleaner that God has ever made.
 You are a rock star room cleaner!
 And he walks around with his little chest stuck out with two one dollar bills in his hand.
 Something just happened.

 End of Excerpt

-John Fuller: That’s Dave Ramsey.
-And we’re with him today to teach your kids about money management on Focus on the Family.
+John Fuller: Well indeed, something did just happen.
+That’s Dave Ramsey.
+And he’s our guest today on Focus on the Family.
+And he’s gonna help you teach your children about managing money.
 Your host is Focus president and author, Jim Daly.
 And I’m John Fuller.

-Jim: Hey, Dave, welcome back to Focus in Nashville (laughter).
+Jim: Hey, Dave, welcome back to Focus in Nashville.

 Dave: Well, thank you.
 It’s an honor to be with you guys, an honor to have you in our home.
 We’re glad you’re here with us - obviously, not my home, but it is our - our offices.

 Dave: Oh, about seven minutes.
 That’s my commute, yeah.
 But...

 Jim: Okay, now we’re jealous.
 But, uh, let’s go right there with kids that are launching today, younger kids.
 It breaks your heart, I know, that kids are going off to college or maybe going off for vocational training - they’re just not prepared to manage money.
 They’re getting into debt way too soon.
 What’s happening in the psychology of the country that kids are messing up so quickly in that area of finances?